telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 If the Editor's height should be smaller than 100px, then use the widget's [inline mode](#inline-mode).

-When using the MVC wrapper of Editor, apply the CSS class via `.HtmlAttributes()`.
+When using the MVC wrapper of the Editor, apply the CSS class via `.HtmlAttributes()`.

 ### Default Content Styling